Photography by Marisol Da Silva

-As Adèle grew, my personal ideas about parenting and art evolved.
-Without even knowing it, I was using attachment parenting, natural parenting, mindful parenting, unschooling and worldschooling practices.
+As a Presidential award-winning Art Teacher, I already used Holistic Art Education philosophy in the classroom.
+So, at first, I stared by applying what I already knew at home.
+But as Adèle grew, my personal ideas about parenting and art evolved.
+Without even knowing it, I started using attachment parenting, natural parenting, mindful parenting, unschooling and worldschooling practices.
 In the first year postpartum I didn’t have much time to create art, but I did have the time to think and the idea for this blog came out of those ruminations.

-With this blog I want to create an inspiring online space for sharing my ideas and experiences in Art, Education and Natural Parenting.
+Here, I aspire to create an inspiring online space by sharing my ideas, expertise, and experiences in Eco-friendly Art, Holistic Education and Natural Parenting.
 My hope is that you will find it useful and helpful and that it will give you ideas about making your days with your children more creative.
 Please contact me if you have any questions, ideas or suggestions at RainyDaySunnyPlay@gmail.com.